-Prior to the pricing of our IPO, Medley Opportunity Fund LP ("MOF LP") and Medley Opportunity Fund, Ltd. ("MOF LTD") transferred all of their respective interests in six loan participations in secured loans to middle market companies with a combined fair value, plus payment-in-kind interest and accrued interest thereon, of approximately \$84.95 million to MOF I BDC LLC ("MOF I BDC") in exchange for membership interests in MOF I BDC.
+Prior to the pricing of our initial public offering, MOF LP and MOF LTD transferred all of their respective interests in six loan participations in secured loans to middle market companies with a combined fair value, plus payment-in-kind interest and accrued interest thereon, of approximately \$84.95 million (the "Loan Assets") to MOF I BDC in exchange for membership interests in MOF I BDC.
 As a result, MOF LTD owned approximately 90% of the outstanding MOF I BDC membership interests and MOF LP owned approximately 10% of the outstanding MOF I BDC membership interests.
 On January 18, 2011, each of MOF LTD and MOF LP contributed their respective MOF I BDC membership interests to Medley Capital BDC LLC in exchange for Medley Capital BDC LLC membership interests.
-As a result, MOF I BDC became a wholly owned subsidiary of Medley Capital BDC LLC.
+As a result, MOF I BDC became a wholly-owned subsidiary of Medley Capital BDC LLC

 On January 18, 2011, Medley Capital BDC LLC, a Delaware limited liability company converted into Medley Capital Corporation, a Delaware corporation.
 As a result, MOF LTD and MOF LP's LLC membership interests were exchanged for 5,759,356 shares of the Company's common stock at \$14.75 per share.
-On January 20, 2011, Medley Capital Corporation filed an election to be regulated as a business development company ("BDC") under the Investment Company Act of 1940, as amended ("1940 Act").
+On January 20, 2011, Medley Capital Corporation filed an election to be regulated as a BDC under the 1940 Act.

-On January 20, 2011, we priced our IPO and sold 11,111,112 shares of our common stock at \$12.00 per share.
+On January 20, 2011, we priced our initial public offering and sold 11,111,112 shares of our common stock at \$12.00 per share.
 On February 24, 2011, an additional 450,000 shares of our common stock were issued at a price of \$12.00 per share pursuant to the partial exercise of the underwriters' over-allotment option.
 Net of underwriting fees and estimated offering costs, we raised a total of approximately \$129.6 million.
-Our shares began trading on January 20, 2011 on the New York Stock Exchange under the symbol "MCC."
+Our shares began trading on January 20, 2011 on the NYSE under the symbol "MCC."